cutlerCLI/cutlercli.github.io/book/src/remote-sync.md

 cutler status --no-sync
 ```

-## Caveats

-Important know-hows related to remote sync:

-- If, for some reason, the remote config does not have a `[remote]` section, cutler will keep the current `[remote]` from the local config file and merge it into the remote configuration.

 ## Disabled Commands

 Some commands will not respect `autosync = true` and therefore NOT synchronize the config automatically: